sirfifer/voicelearn-ios/curriculum/README.md

 VLCF may be spun off into its own repository to enable:

 1. **Community adoption**: Other tutoring systems could adopt the format
-2. **Independent governance**: Standards evolution separate from VoiceLearn
+2. **Independent governance**: Standards evolution separate from UnaMentis
 3. **Cross-platform tooling**: Validation, editing, conversion tools
 4. **Academic publication**: Formal specification for peer review